 Benchmarks

-Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
+Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive sealing task takes.
 This guide describes how to install the benchmarking tool, and some basic operations.

 Installation